 In 2015, the Washington State Legislature expanded the commission's regulatory jurisdiction to improve safety in response to increasing movements of crude oil trains traveling through the state.
 ESHB 1449 gave the commission authority to inspect and develop safety standards for private railroad crossings where railroads haul or will haul oil tank cars.
 The commission developed rules (WAC 480-62-270) which went into effect March 11, 2016, to implement the law.

-By July 9, 2016, railroads must have ensured that every private crossing through which any amount of crude oil is transported has:
+Railroads must ensure that every private crossing through which any amount of crude oil is transported has:

 - Stop signs: A 30-inch or larger stop sign on each side of the crossing (R1-1 in the Manual on Uniform Traffic Control Devices - MUTCD).